 Training for leadership in industry and business is provided through an objective study of the most outstanding problems in human relations.
 Such problems as building confidence, handling grievances, getting cooperation and developing desirable attitudes are discussed in these conferences.
-This course consists of eight sessions of two and one half hours each.
+This course consists of ten conferences of two hours each.